ACES International Graduate Grants

 The Global Food Security Graduate Fellows award will support exceptional graduate students who are interested in conducting thesis research in a developing country, in collaboration with a mentor from an International Agricultural Research Center in the Consultative Group for International Agricultural Research (such as CIAT, CIMMYT, ICRISAT, IITA, ILRI, IRRI etc.) or a national research institute devoted to food and agricultural issues.

 The grants have a maximum value of $12,000 for students applying for research stays of three months or longer.
 Fellows are required to spend a minimum of eight weeks abroad and awards would be adjusted to amount to no more than $1,000 per week abroad.
-Supplemental awards of $1,500 are available to support a visit by the student’s College of ACES advisor to the international research site.
+Supplemental awards of up to $1,500 are available to support a visit by the student’s College of ACES advisor to the international research site.
 We expect to support 2 or 3 Fellows per year.